Lemme run a scenario by you, and you tell me how it feels.

 Take a long, hard look at all the unspoken, unwritten assumptions that govern your business/professional life, cuz obviously they are not getting you where you want to go.
 Unspoken assumptions such as: If I try to negotiate, I will be fired.
 I can’t possibly fire clients, I need the money.
 My butt needs to be in this seat for 8 hours a day, 5 days a week.

 Let’s take that last one as an example.
 Thought experiment time: Imagine what you could actually achieve with one extra day a week.
 Got a job?
 Do they need you?
-You could negotiate a 4-day work week — I did it, and at least one person I’ve advised did it, too.
-(And no, I wasn’t “famous” at the time — and neither was he.)
+You could negotiate a 4-day work week — I did it, and at least two people I’ve advised did it, too.
+(And no, I wasn’t “famous” at the time — and neither were they.)

 Here’s how I did it: I went along for a whole series of interviews, including a flight to another city, to get a job offer I had no intention of taking.
 Then I presented the offer to my existing bosses (it was a 20% raise) and negotiated to stay, instead.
 Was it easy?
-No. But did I end up with a 4-day work week, of with regular hours, and the same salary as before?
+No. But did I end up with a 4-day work week of regular-length days (no extra hours) and the same salary as before?
 Yes indeed.